groovybits/rsllm/README.md

       --no-stream
           Don't stream output, wait for all completions to be generated before returning.
 Default is false. [env: NO_STREAM=] --use-openai
-          Safety feature for using openai api and confirming you understand the risks, you must also set the OPENAI_API_KEY in .env, this will set the llm-host to api.openai.com.
+          Safety feature for using openai api and confirming you understand the risks, you must also set the OPENAI_API_KEY, this will set the llm-host to api.openai.com.
 Default is false. [env: USE_OPENAI=]
-  -h, --help
+      --debug-inline
+          debug inline on output (can mess up the output) as a bool.
+Default is false. [env: DEBUG_INLINE=] --ai-os-stats
+          Monitor system stats, default is false. [env: AI_OS_STATS=] --daemon
+          run as a daemon monitoring the specified stats, default is false. [env: DAEMON=] -h, --help
           Print help
   -V, --version